KwatMDPhD/ccal/README.md

 ## Improve

-When you encounter a problem, please let me know the problem by [submitting an issue](https://github.com/UCSD-CCAL/ccal/issues/new) - thank you :)
+When you encounter a problem, please [submitting an issue](https://github.com/UCSD-CCAL/ccal/issues/new) - thank you :)